How To Make Money on Pinterest

-However, Pinterest changed their positioning on this subject and now allows you to monetize your pins with affiliate links (as long as you properly disclose that they are affiliate links–which you should be doing anyway).
+However, Pinterest changed their positioning on this subject and now affiliate marketing on Pinterest is allowed!
+This means that you can monetize your pins with affiliate links (as long as you properly disclose that they are affiliate links–which you should be doing anyway).

 This change has made it possible for so many bloggers to start earning income online.